ljyjhj/Kerberoid/README.md

-# Kerberoid Better Performance Decompiler
+# Kerberoid (for a Higher Coverage of Decompiled Codes)

 Kerberoid is a decompiler that properly merges partial results obtained from multiple decompilers into a final decompilation result to improve the coverage and the accuracy of decompiled codes.
 Now, Kerberoid is implemented with three decompilers(CFR, Jadx and JD Project).